Kauto/better-sqlite3-helper/README.md

 // The first call creates the global instance with your settings DB({
   path: './data/sqlite3.db', // this is the default
-  memory: false, // create a db only in memory
   readonly: false, // read only
   fileMustExist: false, // throw error if database not exists
   WAL: true, // automatically enable 'PRAGMA journal_mode = WAL'